<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 Oct 20, 2022 8:00:00 AM

-With the growing teacher shortage, your school recruitment team is likely feeling the pressure to fill jobs quickly.
+With the growing teacher shortage, your school teacher and staff recruitment team is likely feeling the pressure to fill jobs quickly.
 But you still need to make sure you’re hiring the best candidate for the job — so how do you do both?

 Improving your teacher interview process is a great place to start.